context-labs/mactop/README.md

 - `--interval` or `-i`: Set the powermetrics update interval in milliseconds.
 Default is 1000.
 (For low-end M chips, you may want to increase this value)
 - `--version` or `-v`: Print the version of mactop.
+- `--help` or `-h`: Show a help message about these flags and how to run mactop.

 ## mactop Commands
 Use the following keys to interact with the application while its running: